Essential Background Information

 (2) Who are the Autoworkers?

 The United Autoworkers is a large, national organization.
 The union’s full title is: International Union, United Automobile, Aerospace and Agricultural Workers of America.
 The Autoworkers diversified beyond the auto industry to aerospace and agriculture in the 1960s as a means of expanding and increasing revenue from union member dues.
-The Autoworkers main office is in Detroit, Michigan and it currently reports assets of approximately $945 million, with over 700 employees.
+The Autoworkers main office is in Detroit, Michigan and it currently reports assets of approximately $1.8 billion, with over 700 employees.

 (3) What can it mean if a union is elected to represent you?

 Graduate students select Northeastern to pursue their studies and career goals for many reasons, including access to the university’s world-class faculty scholars and unparalleled research and experiential learning opportunities.
-Your own path depends on your individual graduate program, which a union relationship could profoundly change.
+Your own path depends on your individual graduate program, which a union relationship could change.
 The following are just a few examples of the potential impacts you might experience if the Autoworkers were elected as your union: